balena-io/balena-cli/doc/cli.markdown

 Examples:

-	$ resin key 17
+	$ balena key 17

 ## key rm &#60;id&#62;

-Use this command to remove a SSH key from resin.io.
+Use this command to remove a SSH key from balena.

 Notice this command asks for confirmation interactively.
 You can avoid this by passing the `--yes` boolean option.

 Examples:

-	$ resin key rm 17
+	$ balena key rm 17
-	$ resin key rm 17 --yes
+	$ balena key rm 17 --yes

 ### Options